BS in Biology

 This program consists of three years of undergraduate study at Pace and four additional years of study at the New York College of Podiatric Medicine.
 Students who complete the program receive a BS in biology from Pace and a DPM from New York College of Podiatric Medicine.

 Student-faculty research is a benchmark of the Dyson College experience.
-Our faculty members are actively involved in both basic and applied research in a wide range of areas including cancer research, plant biology, global warming, bacterial pathogens, ecological field studies, and pediatric audiology studies.
+Our faculty members are actively involved in both basic and applied research in a wide range of areas including cancer research, microbiology, invertebrate biology, developmental neuroscience, genomics, animal communication, and mammalian ecology.
 These research projects, many of which are funded by federal grants, include both undergraduate and graduate student participation.
 Our students have presented the results of their research work at national and international scientific meetings and have authored papers in scientific journals.
 They have also been the recipients of international fellowships for continued study in the United States and abroad.
+To learn more about our faculty research projects, please visit the Research Opportunities page.

 Pace University is #1.
 According to U.S.News & World Report's Short List, Pace is one of the top five schools in the U.S. for internship placement.
 That makes Pace the No. 1 school for internships in metro New York.

-There are many career paths you can follow with an undergraduate degree in Biology and Health Sciences including laboratory or field research; health care or public health work; environmental conservation; scientific policy work for local, state, or federal agencies; pharmaceutical marketing and sales; science writing; and communication in newspapers, websites, magazines, television, and radio.
+There are many career paths you can follow with an undergraduate degree in Biology, including laboratory or field research; health care or public health work; environmental conservation; scientific policy work for local, state, or federal agencies; pharmaceutical marketing and sales; science writing; and communication in newspapers, websites, magazines, television, and radio.
 With additional certifications and degrees, students may also become medical doctors, nurses, physician assistants, pharmacists, physical therapists, optometrists, dentists, veterinarians, and teachers.